aleksilassila/path-tracer-elec-a7151/Meeting-notes.md

 ## Actions

-1. Weronica and Markus are going to start with tangible things like Vector, Objects, FileManager, Camera
+1. Weronika and Markus are going to start with tangible things like Vector, Objects, FileManager, Camera
 2. Johannes and Aleksi are going to start with ray tracing things considered like Rays, Effects, Materials
 3. We are aiming to get a working renderer that produces a flat shaded sphere by the project plan deadline or preferably earlier